Can a Faster Flow Nipple Cause Gas?

 - Soft pauses for burping

-- Quiet room, dim light
+- Quiet room with dim light

-- Relaxed jaw, easy swallows
+- Relaxed jaw and easy swallows

 Head Above Stomach

-This matters even more if the flow is too fast, because a slight incline can help your baby manage milk more calmly.
-You can hold your baby upright against your chest or at a gentle angle, keeping the chin free and the airway open.
+You can hold your baby upright against your chest or at a gentle angle.
+Keep the chin free and the airway open.

 Burp During Feeds